National Security Council (Syria): History

 Following the governmental transition that followed the fall of the Assad regime in December 2024, the People's Assembly was dissolved, as many former security officials associated with the Assad regime were replaced.
 The new government leadership consisted predominantly of individuals affiliated with Hayat Tahrir al-Sham (HTS) and allied groups that formed the rebel coalition responsible for removing Assad from power.

 The National Security Council was officially announced via the Syrian presidency's Telegram channel on 12 March 2025.
 The establishment decree cited "supreme national interest" and the necessity to "enhance national security" as primary motivations behind the council's formation.
 The presidential statement emphasized the need for a coordinated response to the security and political challenges facing Syria during its transitional period.

 The council's creation coincided with increasing violence throughout Syria with escalated clashes that erupted in the coastal provinces of Latakia and Tartus, which quickly escalated into widespread sectarian massacres targeting the Alawite minority and caused nearly 1,400 civilian casualties.

+On 13 March 2025, Syrian President Ahmed al-Sharaa ratified the Constitutional Declaration, which is intended to remain in effect for five years.
+Article 41 states: "The President of the Republic declares general mobilization and war after the approval of the National Security Council."